31 Things to Do With Kids in Philly When It’s Cold Outside

 Kids can hit the arcade or climb through a three-story indoor obstacle course at Giggleberry Fair; ride the historic New Hope Railroad; and hike through Ringing Rocks.
 The Golden Plough Inn in Peddler’s Village makes a perfect home base, with two-story suites and close proximity to Skip’s Candy Corner.

 Check into the Ocean Casino Resort, which has an indoor pool and sweeping views of the Atlantic.
-Activities that don’t involve gambling: pelting fake zombies with balls at Topgolf Swing Suite; scoring milkshakes and burgers at Walhburgers; shopping for retro candy at Rocket Fizz; and visiting the nearby A.C.
-Aquarium and Absecon Lighthouse.
+Activities that don’t involve gambling: pelting fake zombies with balls at Topgolf Swing Suite; scoring milkshakes and burgers at Walhburgers; shopping for retro candy at Rocket Fizz; and visiting the nearby Absecon Lighthouse.

 Published as “Out of the Cold” in the January 2020 issue of Philadelphia magazine.